 Select a poem about the Holocaust and write a letter to the poet.
 In your letter, you may write anything you wish about the poem.
-You may tell the poet what you like or dislike about the poem, or what you don’t understand about it.
+You may tell the poet what you like or dislike about the poem, or what you do not understand about it.
 You might want to ask probing questions about the poem or offer your own interpretation and insights.
 The point is, you may approach it in any way you wish.
-It is your perspective, your point of view and your response that is important.
+It is your perspective, your point of view, and your response that is important.
 Take 15-20 minutes to write your response to the poet

 In small groups, assign one member of the group to serve as the recorder.
 This person will document the most important points made during the small group discussion.
-Have each person read his/her letter while the rest of the group listens.
+Have each person read their letter while the rest of the group listens.
 Once everyone has read their piece, each person should read their letter again, followed by discussion.
 Members of the group should ask questions and make comments about each of the letters.
 Do reflect on similarities and differences between the letters.
 Be sure to keep returning to the poem in order to substantiate and clarify your ideas.
-(Totten, 168-177)

 Responding Through Poetry

-- Find a work of art or a poem that represents an important moment or experience in your learning about the Holocaust.
+- Find a work of art or a poem that represents an important moment or experience in your learning process about the Holocaust.
 Write a letter to a character in the poem or to a figure in the artwork.

 - If you could speak to the figure in the poem, what would you say?